 - Guidance Services A certified school counselor is available to consult with teachers, parents, and students.
 These services are provided for students experiencing short-term school related emotional upsets.
-The school counselor will provide counseling or refer the student and/or parent/guardian to outside agencies such as private practitioners or counseling centers. - Child Study Team This is a team that can include you, your child's classroom teacher, the Title 1 teacher, school counselor, school psychologist, principal, school nurse, or any other staff member who is involved with your child.
-The team meets and develops plans for helping children who are having difficulties in their school program.
-The team meets periodically to plan interventions and adaptations for meeting your child's needs.
+The school counselor will provide short-term counseling or refer the student and/or parent/guardian to the district's behavioral specialist and /or social worker.
+Referrals may also be made to outside agencies such as private practitioners or counseling centers. - Child Study Team This is a team that includes your child's classroom teacher, the Title 1 teacher, school counselor, school psychologist, principal, school nurse, or any other staff member who is involved with your child's education.
+The team meets and develops intervention and adaptation plans for helping meet the needs of children who are having difficulties in their school program.